Lace Up, Gear Up & Buddy Up

-There are three things you’ll want to do right away.
-Lace up, gear up and buddy up.
-Pretty self-explanatory, right?
+- Lace Up.
 Getting yourself a good pair of shoes is the best up-front investment you can make.
-If this is your first 5K or your 100th 10K, high-quality, custom-fit footwear will go a long way.
-With 12 weeks of training ahead of you, those beat up tennis shoes you scored from a discount rack two years ago just aren’t going to cut it.
-Shameless plug...Fleet Feet has you covered.
-We’ll do a visual inspection, a gait analysis and scan your foot using 3D technology.
+If this is your first 5K or your 100th marathon, high-quality, custom-fit footwear will go a long way.
+With weeks and weeks of training ahead of you, those beat up tennis shoes you scored from a discount rack two years ago just aren’t going to cut it.
+Here's where Fleet Feet has you covered.
+We’ll do a visual inspection, a gait analysis and scan your foot using fit id 3D technology.
 The reps will also talk to you about your training and racing goals, in order to get you into the perfect pair of kicks.